By Reed Mangels, PhD, RD

 It’s wise to avoid alcohol entirely during pregnancy.
 Excessive alcohol can affect the baby’s growth and development and cause lifelong problems.
 Since we don’t know exactly how much alcohol is safe, the best amount for pregnant women is none at all.

 Hormonal changes during pregnancy affect the woman’s immune system and make her more susceptible to foodborne illnesses, especially listeria.
 Some foodborne illnesses can be harmful to the fetus.
-To reduce the risk of foodborne illnesses, it’s wise for pregnant women to avoid foods that are more likely to be contaminated with harmful bacteria, such as raw sprouts and unpasteurized juices.
+To reduce the risk of foodborne illnesses, pregnant women should consider avoiding foods especially likely contaminated with harmful bacteria, such as raw sprouts and unpasteurized juices.

 Women who are carrying more than one baby will need to gain more weight, eat more food, and have a higher intake of some vitamins and minerals.
 A registered dietitian with expertise in prenatal nutrition can be helpful in developing meal plans for vegans who are expecting twins, triplets, or more.
 Similarly, women with conditions like diabetes (either pre-existing or gestational diabetes that develops during pregnancy), will benefit from individualized counseling to modify their diets during pregnancy.

 Contrary to what you may have read online, food cravings in pregnancy don’t seem to indicate a nutritional deficiency.
-They may be triggered by hormones, lack of sleep, a need for comfort, or other factors.
+What triggers food cravings?
+Often, it’s hormones, lack of sleep, a need for comfort, or other factors.
 Cravings usually aren’t harmful unless the craved foods are nutritionally unsound and become a major part of the diet, displacing other healthier foods.
 Cravings to eat non-food substances (such as dirt, clay, or ice) may indicate an iron or zinc deficiency and should be evaluated by a health care provider.

 Nausea, especially in the first months of pregnancy, is common.
 Women with nausea may find that they feel better if they eat smaller meals more frequently and if they avoid foods and odors that trigger nausea.
-If the nausea and vomiting are so severe that there is a risk of dehydration, medical treatment is needed.
+Seek medical treatment if the nausea and vomiting becomes so severe that there is a risk of dehydration.

 Simple Guidelines for a Healthy Vegan Diet in Pregnancy